1999–2000 New York Knicks season

 The 1999–2000 New York Knicks season was the 53rd season for the New York Knicks in the National Basketball Association.
 The Knicks entered the regular season as runner-ups of the 1999 NBA Finals, where despite losing to the San Antonio Spurs in five games, they became the first eighth seeded team to reach the NBA Finals.

+Season summary

+Off-season

 During the off-season, the team signed free agents John Wallace and Andrew Lang; Wallace previously played for the Knicks during the 1996–97 season.